danvuk567/danvuk567/README.md

 # Introduction

 Hi, I'm Dan.
 I'm a data enthusiast passionate about developing creative and robust solutions to business challenges using a variety of technical tools.
 With 6 years of experience as a Data Analyst in the Private Wealth Management sector, I have honed new skills in data analysis, reporting, query optimization, ETL development, database design, and data modeling.
-In addition, I bring over 10 years of experience in the retail industry working across various aspects of business intelligence, data integration, software development, and reporting.
+In addition, I bring over 10 years of experience in the retail industry working across various aspects of business intelligence, data integration, system configuration, programming, and reporting.
 My core Data Analyst skills are:

 * Database development and querying data using SQL.
 * Report generation and ad-hoc data analysis using SQL.